sortagreg/Android-MVVM-Example/README.md

 there.

 ## Final Thoughts on MVVM
+That's it.
+This app is ready to be released or expanded on.
+You could add more endpoints, add new database operations, add new screens, add new data classes, add whole new features, whatever.
+Just follow the patterns seen here when doing so as best you can when doing so.

 This README is meant to be a general summary of the MVVM concept and give you an idea of how to implement it in your app.
 It is not a perfect example.
 For instance, MVVM recommends the use of DataBinding or